marotzke/MarketingAnalyticsTwitter/README.md

   * SparkStream Consumer

-    Download [Spark 2.2 binaries](https://spark.apache.org/downloads.html) and decompressit.
+    Download [Spark 2.2 binaries](https://spark.apache.org/downloads.html) and decompress it.
 Spark itself requires *Scala*, so you'll need to install that too.
 For Ubuntu, `# apt install scala` should resolve it.
 With that done, add spark's bin folder to your path, so that you can run spark commands from any directory in your machine with ease.

     With that, you'll need to download *Python3 Natural Language Took Kit (nltk)* with `# pip3 install nltk`, then, open a python3 terminal and import the nltk package (`>>> import nltk`) and then run `>>> nltk.download()`, which should open new window.
 On the *Models* tab, download the *vader_lexicon* package.